Robert Jones and Agnes Hunt Orthopaedic Hospital: History

 The hospital was originally established in Baschurch by Miss Agnes Hunt as the Baschurch Children's hospital in 1900.
 Agnes Hunt consulted Sir Robert Jones, after whom the hospital is also named, about her own condition in 1903 and he became honorary surgeon to the hospital in 1904.
-The hospital moved to its present site in Oswestry as the Shropshire Orthopaedic Hospital in 1921 and became the Robert Jones and Agnes Hunt Orthopaedic Hospital in 1933.
+The hospital moved some 10 miles north-west to its present site near Oswestry as the Shropshire Orthopaedic Hospital in 1921 and became the Robert Jones and Agnes Hunt Orthopaedic Hospital in 1933.
 The hospital took in badly-injured patients under the Ministry of Health's Emergency Medical Service during the Second World War.

 The hospital was served by Park Hall Halt, on the 2½-mile Gobowen to Oswestry branch of the Great Western Railway, which was originally opened by the Shrewsbury and Chester Railway.
-The halt opened in July 1926, and closed in November 1966.
+The halt opened in July 1926, and closed under the Beeching cuts in November 1966.
 The disused line today forms the western boundary of the site, and the remains of the halt can still be seen.

 John Charnley, the leading orthopedic surgeon, worked in the hospital for six months in 1946.
 It joined the National Health Service in 1948 and achieved NHS Trust status in 1994.
 Following a major building programme, the Midlands Centre for Spinal Injuries re-opened in 2001.
 The hospital was awarded NHS Foundation Trust status in August 2011.
+Princess Alexandra formally opened the Theatre and Oncology building in 2017.

 Seven-day working

 The hospital is a pioneer of seven-day working.
 Weekend work began with surgeons carrying out waiting list initiatives to deal with the problem of access times for the NHS.
 Researchers at the Dr Foster Intelligence Unit at Imperial College London looked at more than 4 million elective procedures across the UK in 2008-11.
-They found that the risk of death was 44 per cent higher if the patient was operated on a Friday and 82 per cent higher if operated on over the weekend.
+They found that the risk of death was 44 percent higher if the patient was operated on a Friday and 82 percent higher if operated on over the weekend.
 The Trust carries out about 10,000 procedures a year and in 2000-12 recorded 33 deaths after elective orthopaedic procedures.
-They found there was a lower mortality risk on Friday and on Saturday; at 0.008 per cent for Friday and 0.014 per cent on Saturday, with an average mortality rate for the trust at 0.023 per cent.
+They found there was a lower mortality risk on Friday and on Saturday; at 0.008 percent for Friday and 0.014 percent on Saturday, with an average mortality rate for the trust at 0.023 percent.